The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 Instrument For Measuring Rainfall

 A rain gauge is the instrument used to measure rainfall.
-It is essentially a measured container that captures rain and measures the amount that falls over a set period of time.
+It is essentially a calibrated container that captures rain and records the amount that falls over a set period of time.

 6) Visibility

-Visibility may seem like a very unlikely element of weather but it is especially important when discussing & measuring weather conditions like fog, mist, freezing drizzle, and smog.
+Visibility may seem like a very unlikely element of weather, but it is especially important when discussing and measuring weather conditions like fog, mist, freezing drizzle, and smog.

-Visibility is the measurement of the degree through which an object can be observed over a certain distance.
+Visibility is the measurement of the distance at which an object can be clearly observed.

-This measurement is crucial when conditions like mist, haze, fog, and freezing drizzle are present, which can severely impede visibility.
+This measurement is crucial when conditions like mist, haze, fog, and freezing drizzle are present.
+These conditions can severely impede visibility.

 The importance of the ability to measure this element is often underestimated.
 It is especially applicable in areas where visibility plays a crucial role, like airports and harbors, where it can literally be a matter of life or death.